Koffi94/Teaching-HEIGVD-AMT-2019-Project-One/README.md

 **Make sure you have all the prerequisites before proceeding.**

 To get the system running, in a terminal :
+1. Run the `import.sh` script in the `ssl` directory to import the Payara container certificate. **Adapt the paths to your own configuration.**
-1. Run `generateSQL.sh`; it takes a little less than a minute to generate approximatly 2 millions data.
+2. Run `generateSQL.sh`; it takes a little less than a minute to generate approximatly 2 millions data.
-2. Run `runAppWithoutTests.sh` to launch the application *without running the tests*; since there is a lot of data to upload the MySQL container takes a little more than 3 minutes to get up and running.
+3. Run `runAppWithoutTests.sh` to launch the application *without running the tests*; since there is a lot of data to upload the MySQL container takes a little more than 3 minutes to get up and running.

 To stop the application, run `stopApp.sh`.